-But let’s just pause for a minute and think about almost every other good thing in life.
 Where have we ever NOT needed an example to follow?
 How did you learn math?
-Or how to play piano?
-Or how to cook?
+Or to play piano?
+Or to cook?
 Or more deeply, how to relate to others in love?
 How did you learn to walk with those who are suffering?
 Or how and why did you even come to receive Christ in the first place?
 Was it not from the word of Christ, the Spirit of Christ, AND the example of someone in the body of Christ?

 How will Timothy’s Ephesian congregation learn to faithfully trust the good news of Jesus Christ alone?
 How will they learn to love one another deeply?
 How will they come to experience the freedom a life of purity brings?
 How does any child of God learn anything of Christ?
 Yes, they’ll read it in scripture.
 Yes, they’ll feel it in their spirit.
 And yes, they’ll hear it with their own ears and see it with their own eyes in the speech and conduct of an example.
 Hopefully a Christ-like example.

 This is holistic discipleship.
 Truth and love not only preached, but also lived out.
 Christ declared and displayed.
 This kind of example of Christ is the last thing we need, but we sure do need it.

 Remember your example might just be the last thing that a Christian brother or sister needs to get them moving forward in Christ again.
 Your example might bring clarity to the gospel that they hear in the word and feel in their spirit.
 Your example of love and grace might just encourage another to pursue love and grace.
 Your life of purity might turn a heart back from the edge of sin.
 Your example of faith in Jesus might just carry someone further along into “to live is Christ.”

 Would you say that you are an example of Christ?